Laws That Impact Bloomington Truck Accident Claims

 There are many injuries for which our clients come to us to fill a personal injury claim after a truck accident, ranging from minor to catastrophic, including:

-Image generated by custom shortcode If you suffered an injury due to a truck accident caused by the negligence of others, you may be entitled to file a personal injury claim to demand compensation.
+If you suffered an injury due to a truck accident caused by the negligence of others, you may be entitled to file a personal injury claim to demand compensation.
 But it’s important to have the help of a lawyer that can hear your case and help you understand your options and determine the responsibilities of the parties involved to prove negligence.
+Image generated by custom shortcode

 Common Causes of Truck Accidents

 Truck accidents in Indiana are usually the result of preventable mistakes or negligence by truck drivers, other motorists, or the trucking companies themselves.
 At Christie Farrell Lee & Bell, our truck accident lawyers thoroughly analyze all potentially liable parties by delving deep into the root causes of the accident.
-In our experience, these are the most common:

 Driver Fatigue and Hours of Service Violations

 One of the most prevalent causes of truck accidents is driver fatigue.
 Despite federal regulations limiting driving hours to prevent exhaustion, truck drivers are often pressured to meet strict delivery schedules, leading them to violate these rules.
 Fatigued drivers suffer from reduced reaction times, impaired judgment, and a higher likelihood of falling asleep at the wheel.
-These consequences have been well-documented and often lead to devastating crashes.

 Trucking companies may be liable for pushing drivers to ignore these regulations, contributing directly to fatigue-related accidents.